sujata-mandal13/General-Store-Analysis--Excel/README.md

 - Target women customers of age group (30-49 yrs) living in Maharashtra, Karnataka and Uttar Pradesh by showing ads/offers/coupons available on Amazon, Flipkart and Myntra

+  ## Analysis & Strategy:

+✿Our strong delivery performance and low return/refund rates highlight our commitment to quality and customer satisfaction.

+✿The higher sales from male customers and significant purchases from adults suggest a potential to further explore these demographics.

+✿The geographical insights show our dominance in key states, with room to expand further in regions with emerging sales.

+✿The success across various channels underscores the importance of multi-platform strategies in reaching a broader customer base.